lukepark327/ethash-compilable-solc/solidity/README.md

 network where nobody has special authority over the execution and thus they allow to implement tokens of value, ownership, voting and other kinds of logics.

-When deploying contracts, you should use the latest released version of Solidity.
-This is because breaking changes as well as new features and bug fixes are introduced regularly.
-We currently use a 0.x version number [to indicate this fast pace of change](https://semver.org/#spec-item-4).

 ## Build and Install

 Instructions about how to build and install the Solidity compiler can be found in the [Solidity documentation](https://solidity.readthedocs.io/en/latest/installing-solidity.html#building-from-source)